MicrosoftLearning/MB-920T00A-Microsoft-Dynamics-365-Fundamentals-Finance-and-Operations-Apps/Instructions/Labs/LAB[MB920]_M03_Lab1_Create_a_product_offering_with_various_sizes_and_colors.md

 ---
 lab:
-    title: 'Lab 1: Create a product offering with various sizes and colors'
+    title: 'Lab 1: Create a new product'
     module: 'Module 3: Learn the Fundamentals of Microsoft Dynamics 365 Supply Chain Management'
 ---